Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 I'd like to see a better locking mechanism to hold the roller more firmly in place.
 Having to stop and play with the clips in the middle of rolling is annoying, but this hasn't been a constant problem.
 I've been using the Purdy 18-inch roller now for about two years and the plastic casing on this tool has held up.

 This roller is very useful for painting high walls and big ceilings that would normally take more time to paint with a smaller roller.
-Price wise, you're going to spend more money than you would for a standard paint roller set up, because you need to buy the big paint bin that goes with it, as well as the roller sleeve, but the cost is a small price to pay for the amount of time you're going to save on your project.
+Price-wise, you're going to spend more money than you would for a standard paint roller set up, because you need to buy the big paint bin that goes with it, as well as the roller sleeve.
+The cost is a small price to pay for the amount of time you're going to save on your project, though.

 © 2018 Matt G.